vaishnavi477/Machine-Learning/README.md

-# README: GPT-4o-mini Chatbot Application with Streamlit:
+# README: GPT-4o-mini Chatbot Application with Streamlit

 ## Introduction
 This project is a simple chatbot interface built using Streamlit and OpenAI's GPT-4 API.
 The chatbot takes user input, sends it to the GPT-4o-mini model, and displays the model’s response in a web-based interface.
 The interface includes a custom-styled background using CSS for a visually appealing shaded blue gradient.